 When you love what you do, you tend to spend more time doing it, and become more of a master at that skill.
 Injecting passion and love into your task at hand can be an effective way of boosting productivity.

 Connect your staff with something they love doing, which in turn has a mutual benefit for the productivity of your business.

 5. Measuring productivity: Sometimes it’s not about productivity.

 As mentioned above, why can profitable businesses still operate at a low productivity rate?
 Why do some businesses who are highly “productive” seem to be spinning their wheels?

-If you are certain your team is doing the best they can do, and you have resounding confidence in your team, what may be broken in your business model?
+If you are certain your team are doing the best they can do, and you have resounding confidence in your team, what may be broken in your business model?

 Assess both productivity of staff, but also productivity as a business.
 You may be producing high volumes of sales, but crippled by high overheads.

-Bespoke HR not only assesses your people’s performance but encompasses all aspects of your business when developing productivity strategies.
+Bespoke HR not only assesses your people performance but encompass all aspects of your business when developing productivity strategies.

 To book a free consultation, click here.